Saturday, March 24, 2018

 June Campbell, Traveller in Space: In Search of Female Identity in Tibetan Buddhism, Athlone (London 1996), pp. 31-32.

-This long paragraph dealing with “synonyms for woman” is drawn from the classic dictionary of Sarat Chandra Das.
+Much cited ever since its publication, this long paragraph dealing with “synonyms for woman” is drawn from the classic dictionary of Sarat Chandra Das.
 However, what the author misses is that this list is ultimately drawn from an Indian text, the Amarakoṣa by Amarasiṃha, its “Manuṣya” section, verse 2 and following.
 This list may tell us something about Indian characterizations of some or all women.
 If these terms were used at all in Tibetan language, they were used for women in dramatic or elite-literary contexts, not as everyday actors in human affairs.

 Shayne Clarke, “Locating Humour in Buddhist Monastic Law Codes: A Comparative Approach,” Journal of Indian Philosophy, vol. 37, no. 4 (2009), pp. 311-330.